shanicohen33/minMLST/README.md

 This function analyzes how minimizing the number of genes in the MLST scheme impacts strain typing performance.
-At each iteration, a reduced subset of most important genes is selected; and based on the allelic profile composed of these genes, isolates are clustered into strain types (ST) using a distance-based hierarchical clustering.
+At each iteration, a reduced subset of most important genes is selected; and based on the allelic profile composed of these genes, isolates are clustered into cluster types (CTs) using a distance-based hierarchical clustering.
-The distance between every pair of isolates is measured by a normalized Hamming distance, which stands for the proportion of those genes between the two allelic profiles which disagree.
-The distance between any two clusters is determined according to a selected linkage method ([more information about the linkage methods supported by this tool](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html)).
+The distance between every pair of isolates is measured by a normalized Hamming distance, which quantifies the proportion of the genes which disagree on their allelic assignment.
+The distance between any two clusters is determined by a selected linkage method ([more information about the linkage methods supported by this tool](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html)).

+To obtain the partition into strains (i.e. the induced CTs), we apply a threshold on the distance between isolates belonging to the same cluster-type. we use percentile-based thresholds instead of constant thresholds, i.e. for a given percentile of distances' distribution, we dynamically calculate the threshold value for each subset of genes.
-To obtain a clustering structure (i.e. STs), we apply a threshold (or maximal distance between isolates of the same ST) that equals to a certain percentile of distances distribution; This percentile (or percentiles) can be defined by the user in the `percentiles` input parameter, or alternatively being selected by the **<em>find recommended threshold</em>** procedure that searches in the search space of `percentiles_to_check` input parameter (see 2.3).
+The percentile (or percentiles) can be defined by the user in the `percentiles` input parameter, or alternatively being selected by the **<em>find recommended percentile</em>** procedure that searches in the search space of `percentiles_to_check` input parameter (see 2.3).

-Typing performance is measure by the Adjusted Rand Index (ARI), which quantifies similarity between the induced clustering structure (that is based on a subset of genes) and the original clustering structure (that is based on all genes, and was given as an input) ([Hubert and Arabie, 1985](https://link.springer.com/article/10.1007/BF01908075)). p-value for the ARI is calculated using a permutation test based on Monte Carlo simulation study ([Qannari et al., 2014](https://www.sciencedirect.com/science/article/abs/pii/S0950329313000852)).
+Typing performance is measure by the Adjusted Rand Index (ARI), which quantifies similarity between the induced partition into cluster types (that is based on a subset of genes) and the original partition in cluster types (that is based on all genes, and was given as an input) ([Hubert and Arabie, 1985](https://link.springer.com/article/10.1007/BF01908075)). p-value for the ARI is calculated using a permutation test based on Monte Carlo simulation study ([Qannari et al., 2014](https://www.sciencedirect.com/science/article/abs/pii/S0950329313000852)).
 The analysis results are provided as a DataFrame output and are also plotted by default.